stargate-bukkit/Stargate-Bukkit/README.md

 # Message Customization

-It is possible to customize all of the messages Stargate displays, including the [Stargate] prefix.
+It is possible to customize all the messages Stargate displays, including the [Stargate] prefix.
 You can find the strings in plugins/Stargate/lang/chosenLanguage.txt.

 If a string is removed, or left blank, it will default to the default english string.
-There are some special cases when it comes to messages.
+There are some special cases regarding messages.
 When you see %variableName%, you need to keep this part in your string, as it will be replaced with relevant values.

 The full list of strings is as follows: